Is Bali Safe for Travelers?

 Travel Insurance: It’s one of those things you simply can’t afford to skip before your trip.
 Nowadays, there are excellent options that are easily accessible, affordable, and offer comprehensive coverage worldwide.
 I’ve been using SafetyWing for a few years, and I highly recommend it.
 With just a few clicks you can activate your policy and travel with peace of mind.
 When it comes to travel insurance, it’s always better to be prepared than sorry.

-Food and Water Safety: Do NOT drink tap water.
+Food and Water Safety: Do NOT drink tap water only drink bottled water.
 Practice good hygiene, such as washing hands frequently and using hand sanitizer.
 Bring some tummy medication with you in case you experience the famous “Bali belly”.

-Sun Safety: Protect your skin from sunburn by wearing sunscreen, sunglasses, and a hat, and seek shade during peak sun hours.
+Sun Safety: Protect your skin from sunburn by wearing sunscreen, sunglasses, and a hat.
+Also, seek shade during peak sun hours.

 Medical Facilities: Familiarize yourself with the location of medical facilities and pharmacies near you in case you need medical treatment.